Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

         chimera_out
 ```

-An ESV table that tracks read number for each ESV (longest open reading frame) sample is generated with VSEARCH.
+An ESV x sample table that tracks read number for each ESV (longest ORF) is generated with VSEARCH.

 COI mtDNA taxonomic assignments are made using the Ribosomal Database classifier v2.12 (RDP classifier) available from https://sourceforge.net/projects/rdp-classifier/ (Wang et al., 2007) using the COI classifier v4 reference dataset available from https://github.com/terrimporter/CO1Classifier (Porter and Hajibabaei, 2018 Sci Rep).

 The final output is reformatted to add read numbers for each sample and column headers to improve readability.

-Statistics are provided for various steps of the program are also provided.
+Statistics and log filfes are also provided for each major bioinformatic step.

-### Prepare your environment to run the pipeline
+## Prepare your environment to run the pipeline

 1. This pipeline includes a conda environment that provides most of the programs needed to run this pipeline (SNAKEMAKE, SEQPREP, CUTADAPT, VSEARCH, etc.).